dbnski/hexify-go/README.md

 ## Notes

-- Aborts conversion for byte strings longer than the declared limit leaving the original version (defaults to 256 bytes)
+- Aborts conversion for byte strings longer than the declared limit
+- Lnog byte strings can be retained or replaced with placeholder text
 - Full-line comments are preserved unchanged regardless their content

 ## Build